kvaDrug/VityazRC5/README.md

 # VityazⓇ TV Remote Control Protocol

 [VityazⓇ](http://en.vityas.com/) simply utilises [RC-5](https://en.wikipedia.org/wiki/RC-5) protocol.
 The field bit is constantly set to 1.
-The address is always 0 and the available commands are listed in Table 1.
+The address (5 bit) is always 0 and the available commands (6 bit) are listed in Table 1.

 The commands was obtained with help of the Arduino project based on [IRLib2](https://github.com/cyborg5/IRLib2).
 The `.ico` file can be found in the repository.